-- A Support person, if available, will be appointed by the Point Person to assist a Complainant, Respondent, or their respective families, if deemed appropriate and if the party (who has been informed of the role of the support person) requests assistance. - The Support Person will work under the direction of, seek guidance from, and report to the Point Person. - The Support Person may offer guidance and resources to the party which may include a) providing information to the party regarding the Sexual Misconduct Policy, b) supporting the party in finding and accessing pastoral or professional care, and c) supporting the party in a process of healing and reconciliation.
+- A Support person, if available, will be appointed by the Diocesan Bishop (after consultation with the Executive Director and the Navigator) to assist a Complainant, Respondent, or their respective families, if deemed appropriate and if the party (who has been informed of the role of the support person) requests assistance. - The Support Person will work under the direction of, seek guidance from, and report to the Navigator. - The Support Person may offer guidance and resources to the party which may include: - a. providing information to the party regarding the Sexual Misconduct Policy, - b. supporting the party in finding and accessing pastoral or professional care, and - c. supporting the party in a process of healing and reconciliation.